XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 3. Then fill the Folder with dummy file
 4. Turn on my Antiransomware Feature
 5. Let my app do the work

+Note:
+Dont forget to fill the Whitelist on yaramodule script else it will scan everything including system files or use my pre configure installer (check release section) , if you lazy to do it

 To use your own custom Yara Rules just create a new .yar file with name "Custom" in C:\Users\\(Your Username)\AppData\Local\RansomPyShield\Rules